HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Methodology

 \subsection{Heterogeneous Consensus Verification}

-Heterogeneous Consensus Verification (HCV) aims to resolve straightforward tasks with minimal computational overhead by identifying consistent solutions early.
-Previous works shown that single-agent systems (SAS) can tackle many reasoning tasks, but verifying the correctness of results remains challenging.
-Confidence-based methods suffer from overconfidence, while trained verifiers risk overfitting.
-Since two homogeneous agents tend to amplify shared biases and hallucinations, they can provide more robust epistemic diversity and complementary thought.
-Therefore, \emph{the consensus between two heterogeneous agents can provide a robust and efficient indicator of answer reliability}.
-As shown in Figure~\ref{fig:3}, these agents typically reach consensus on many tasks with a high proportion of correct solutions, indicating that the heterogeneous consensus is a powerful indicator for correctness that generalizes across varied task complexities.
+HCV aims to resolve straightforward tasks cost-efficiently by identifying consistent solutions early.
+Here, heterogeneity means that agents differ in backbones or other reasoning configurations, which can provide more robust epistemic diversity and complementary reasoning behaviors.
+As shown in Figure~\ref{fig:3}, these agents reach consensus on many tasks with a high proportion of correct solutions, indicating that the heterogeneous consensus is a powerful indicator of answer reliability that generalizes across varied task complexities.

 HCV first invokes a minimal set of heterogeneous agents $\mathcal{A}_{init} = \{a_1, a_2\} \subset \mathcal{A}$.
-Given the query $q$ and the prompt $P_i$, the agent $a_i \in \mathcal{A}_{init}$ independently generates its initial response $\boldsymbol{r}_{i,0}$,
+Given the query $q$ and the prompt $P_i$, the agent $a_i \in \mathcal{A}_{init}$ independently generates its initial response,